 West Cornwall · TR20

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Perranuthnoe, that work is shaped by the place itself — Perranuthnoe is a small AONB cliff-top village between Marazion and Praa Sands, with a sandy cove, twelfth-century church and a tight, well-preserved Conservation Area at its centre, with a building stock that leans toward traditional granite farm cottages and Edwardian villas.
+Every Perranuthnoe project we take on begins with reading the local context — Perranuthnoe is a small AONB cliff-top village between Marazion and Praa Sands, with a sandy cove, twelfth-century church and a tight, well-preserved Conservation Area at its centre, with a building stock that leans toward 1960s coastal bungalows and Edwardian villas.

 Why Perranuthnoe is its own job.

-Conservation Area covers the village core and church; AONB extends across the parish.
+Cornwall Council's lens on Perranuthnoe is consistent: conservation Area covers the village core and church; AONB extends across the parish.
 Isolated dwelling policy applies in the open countryside between settlements.
 For new build specifically, parts of Perranuthnoe sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Perranuthnoe drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
 That's why we treat every Perranuthnoe project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+The 1960s coastal bungalows that dominate Perranuthnoe (and continue out toward Praa Sands) set the tone for any new build scheme here.

 Planning note